codename-hub/php-parquet/README.md

 php-parquet is licensed under the MIT license.
 See file LICENSE.

 ## Contributing
-You might do a PR, if you want.
+Feel free to do a PR, if you want.
+As this is a spare-time OSS project, contributions will help all users of this package, including yourself.
-Info on how to contribute is coming soon.
+Please apply a pinch of common sense when creating PRs and/or issues, there's no template.